SESMG/SESMG/docs/getting_started/how_to_use.rst

 - **shortage**: Specifies whether to generate a shortage source that can compensate energy deficits or not.
 0 = no shortage source will be generated; 1 = shortage source will be generated.
 - **shortage costs** in (CU/kWh): Assigns a price per kWh to the purchase of energy from the shortage source.
 If the shortage source was deactivated, the fill character "0" is used.
 - **excess costs** in (CU/kWh): Assigns a price per kWh to the release of energy to the excess sink.
 If the excess sink was deactivated, the fill character "0" is used.
-- **variable shortage constraint costs** in (CU/kWh): Only if considering constraints.
-Assigns a price per kWh to the purchase of energy from the shortage source referring to the constraint limit set in the "energysystem" sheet.
+- **variable shortage constraint costs** in (CU/kWh): Assigns a price per kWh to the purchase of energy from the shortage source referring to the constraint limit set in the "energysystem" sheet.
 If the shortage source was deactivated, the fill character "0" is used.
+If not considering constraints fill character "0" is used.
-- **variable excess constraint costs** in (CU/kWh): Only if considering constraints.
-Assigns a price per kWh to the release of energy to the excess sink referring to the constraint limit set in the "energysystem" sheet.
+- **variable excess constraint costs** in (CU/kWh): Assigns a price per kWh to the release of energy to the excess sink referring to the constraint limit set in the "energysystem" sheet.
 If the excess sink was deactivated, the fill character "0" is used.
+If not considering constraints fill character "0" is used.

 .. csv-table:: Exemplary input for the buses sheet
    :header: label,comments,active,excess,shortage,excess costs,shortage costs,variable excess constraint costs,variable shortage constraint costs